How good is your teen's hygiene? Let their shoes be your guide.

 "Teens need to know how to take care of themselves, because they really are on the verge of adulthood," says Wibbelsman.
 "Within a few years, they'll be dating seriously or living with roommates."
 Having good hygiene will really matter.

 As a parent, you need to be empathetic.
 Remember that puberty is an incredibly confusing time.
-Your kid may have lot of questions about teen hygiene that he or she doesn't know how to get answered.
+Your kid may have lot of questions about teen hygiene that they don't know how to get answered.
 Try to give your teen the space to ask them.

-Of course, she may resist your attempts to talk about good hygiene.
-She may protest, and roll her eyes, and insist she doesn't want to hear it.
+Of course, they may resist your attempts to talk about good hygiene.
+They may protest, and roll their eyes, and insist they don't want to hear it.
 But press on anyway.
-She'll probably be grateful that you did.
+They'll probably be grateful that you did.